elena-saez/diagnosing-the-semian-flu/README.md

 # diagnosing-the-semian-flu
-building a model to predict if a patient has the flu or not using logistic regression
+building a logistic regression model to predict if a patient has the flu or not using pandas and sklearn